Handbook of Individual Differences in Social Behavior

 About the Editors

-Mark R. Leary, PhD, is Professor of Psychology and Neuroscience at Duke University.
-His research interests include self-awareness, interpersonal motivation and emotion, and the interfaces of social and clinical psychology.
-He is a Fellow of the American Psychological Association, the Association for Psychological Science, and the Society for Personality and Social Psychology, and was the founding editor of Self and Identity.
+Mark R. Leary, PhD, is Professor Emeritus of Psychology and Neuroscience at Duke University.
+His research focuses on the processes by which people think about and evaluate themselves; the effects of self-reflection on emotion and psychological well-being; and how people are influenced by concerns about how they are perceived and evaluated by others.
+He is a Fellow of the American Psychological Association, the Association for Psychological Science, and the Society for Personality and Social Psychology, and a recipient of the Lifetime Career Award from the International Society for Self and Identity.
+Dr. Leary was the founding editor of the journal

 Rick H. Hoyle, PhD, is Professor of Psychology and Neuroscience at Duke University.
 The primary focus of his research is the investigation of basic cognitive, affective, and social processes relevant to self-regulation.
 He is a Fellow of the American Psychological Association, the Association for Psychological Science, the Society for the Psychological Study of Social Issues, and the Division of Evaluation, Measurement, and Statistics of the American Psychological Association.